dlang-tour/english/gems/contract-programming.md

 ### Validating user input

 As all contracts will be removed in the release build, user input should not be checked using contracts.
-Moreover `assert`s can still be used be in `nothrow` functions, because they throw fatal `Errors`.
+Moreover `assert`s can still be used in `nothrow` functions, because they throw fatal `Errors`.
 The runtime analog to `assert` is [`std.exception.enforce`](https://dlang.org/phobos/std_exception.html#.enforce), which will throw catchable `Exceptions`.